 The goal of Rich v Honda and #WhatsUpHonda and any subsequent #WhatsUp campaign in general is to empower people to stand up to bullies, whether they be corporate or personal.
-Numerous lawyers I met with would express a deep concern and reservation about the financial realities of going up against Honda and their unlimited financial resources.
+Numerous lawyers I met with expressed a deep concern and reservation about the financial realities of going up against a company like Honda and their unlimited financial resources.

 That’s why Rich v Honda exists.

 Being the target of a bully can be terrifying.
-But we have to not let the darkness of bullying and inappropriate behavior darken us.
+Believe me I know.
+But we cannot let the darkness of bullying and intimidation silence us.
+That's what they want.
+Bullies thrive on silence.
+Don't give it to them.
 Use your passion.
 Use your gifts.
 Stand up for yourself, protect others and send a message.
+I'm trying to do just that.

 Stand up to bullies.
 No matter how big.